Nutrition Tip For Runners

 The USDA recommends 7-13 servings a day – and for serious athletes, that recommendation is 13.
 How many servings of fruits and veggies did you eat yesterday?

 This article written by Tom Corson-Knowles, founder of Authentic Health Coaching.
-Tom is the host of the #1 Alternative Health podcast show on Podomatic and blogs regularly about nutrition, all natural weight loss, and improving athletic performance through good nutrition.
+Tom is the host of the #1 Alternative Health podcast show on Podomatic and blogs regularly about nutrition.